hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 Note:
 This protocol (PRISM VDR) only stores a CID as the content.
-They real content should be retrieved from a IPFS Gateway.
+They real content should be retrieved from an IPFS Gateway.

 **Security considerations** -
-The **CID** is a reference to immutable data but also a hash of the data it self.
+The **CID** is a reference to immutable data but also a hash of the data itself.
 So it is recommended that when retrieving the data to verify this is the real data corresponding to that CID.

 **Data Persistence considerations** -
 Since **IPFS** relies on nodes voluntarily storing data, there is no guarantee that data will be stored permanently.
-So for some use cases the actors may consider pining the data thyself in order to guarantee the Data Persistence.
+So for some use cases the actors may consider pining the data themselves in order to guarantee the Data Persistence.

 ##### [WIP] Storage Entry - Token Status List